 However, if your apple tree is getting the proper amount of water, and isn’t getting an early frost or extreme heat, nutrition would be the next thing to check.

 An over or under-abundance of nutrients can cause apple tree leaves to drop early.
 Without the proper nutrients, apple trees will become stressed and begin to shed their leaves.
-For best results, use fertilizer once or twice per year or 1-2 inches of compost every 1-2 months during the growing season.
+For best results, use fertilizer as directed or 2 inches of compost every 1-2 months during the growing season.

 While too many nutrients can overload the tree and lead to leaf drop, too few nutrients can mean the tree will have a hard time supporting its leaves.
 In times of stress, apple trees tend to shed their less vital parts first, such as their leaves, blossoms, and fruits.